South Carolina Accident Reports

 |South Carolina Collision Report Form Instruction Manual|

-2 Ways to Get A Copy Of Your Report On-Line In South Carolina
+2 Ways to Get A Copy Of Your South Carolina Car Accident Report Online

 1. Order Online Through SCDMV

-To request your crash report online from the SCDMV online portal, you will need to provide information about the accident and specific driver or vehicle involved in the crash.
-To buy a collision report online, you must enter your personal information authenticating who is requesting a copy of the collision report and enter additional information that identifies the collision.
+To request your crash report online from the South Carolina Department of Motor Vehicles (SCDMV) online portal, you will need to provide information about the accident and specific driver or vehicle involved in the crash.
+To buy a car accident report online, you must enter your personal information authenticating who is requesting a copy of the collision report and enter additional information that identifies the collision.
 You will also need to provide payment for the applicable fee of $6 per report.

 2. Other Data Sites like LexisNexis or CrashDocs